 - 1. To enable the user blocking feature, select the "Block user on login failure" checkbox. - 2.
+In the "Block timeout" field, type a value or click 🚺 to select a time option.
+This setting determines how long the user is blocked.

+- If you type a value, the value must be followed by a time unit, such as '4 min.'
+See Time Units (on page 163). - 3.
 In the "Maximum number of failed logins" field, type a number.
-This is the maximum number of login failure the user is permitted before the user is blocked from accessing the PX3. - 3.
-In the "Block timeout" field, type a value or click it to select a time option.
-This setting determines how long the user is blocked. - If you type a value, the value must be followed by a time unit, such as '4 min.'
-See Time Units (on page 159). - 4.
+This is the maximum number of login failure the user is permitted before the user is blocked from accessing the PX3. - 4.
 Click Save.

 Tip: If any user blocking event occurs, you can unblock that user manually by using the "unblock" CLI command over a local connection.
-See Unblocking a User (on page 615).
+See Unblocking a User (on page 614).

-- To set limitations for login timeout and use of identical login names: - 1.
-In the "Idle timeout period" field, type a value or click 🚺 to select a time option.
+- To set limitations for login timeout and use of identical login names: - In the "Idle timeout period" field, type a value or click I to select a time option.
 This setting determines how long users are permitted to stay idle before being forced to log out. - If you type a value, the value must be followed by a time unit, such as '4 min.'
-See Time Units (on page 159). - Keep the idle timeout to 20 minutes or less if possible.
-This reduces the number of idle sessions connected, and the number of simultaneous commands sent to the PX3. - 2.
-Select the "Prevent concurrent login with same username" checkbox if intending to prevent multiple persons from using the same login name simultaneously. - 3.
+See Time Units (on page 163). - Keep the idle timeout to 20 minutes or less if possible.
+This reduces the number of idle sessions connected, and the number of simultaneous commands sent to the PX3. - Select the "Prevent concurrent login with same username" checkbox if intending to prevent multiple persons from using the same login name simultaneously. - 3.
 Click Save.